polterguy/polterguy.github.io/dashboard/users-roles/index.md

 All access in Magic is based upon roles, implying by default all users belonging to the same role(s) have access to the same parts of your backend.
 This makes it easier to provide access to specific parts of your system(s), and/or also see which parts of your system specific users have access to.
 This is referred to as RBAC or Role Based Access Control.

 Magic does _not_ create _"access rights"_ associations for roles.
 Instead the system allows individual endpoints to declare themselves what roles are allowed to invoke the endpoint.
-This is done by invoking **[auth.ticket.verify]** from your Hyperlambda code, and pass in a comma separated list of roles that are allowed to invoke the endpoint.
-Below is how you would lock down an endpoints from being accessed by users not belonging to either the root role or the admin role.
+This is done by invoking **[auth.ticket.verify]** from your Hyperlambda code, and passing in a comma separated list of roles that are allowed to invoke the endpoint.
+Below is how you would lock down an endpoint from being accessed by users not belonging to either the root role or the admin role.

 ```
 // Some Hyperlambda endpoint file.